Sunday, June 30, 2019

 Today, we need a leader who is tough and values and upholds the sanctity of human life.
 Hundreds of millions of stateless people are currently seeking refuge due to wars, armed conflicts, persecution, and even economic downfall.
 They are sick, dying, and unwanted by their own people.
 However, they are still hopeful for a miracle for the second life they deserve.

-Today, June 20, is World Refugee Day and a celebration for Filipinos of our dignity and pride.
+Today, June 20, is World Refugee Day, a day of reflection and action.
+It is a celebration for Filipinos of our dignity and pride, but it also serves as a stark reminder of the hundreds of millions of stateless people currently seeking refuge.
 May our sense of humanity be upon us all for those who are abandoned, unwanted, and persecuted.
-We are Filipino and a life-saver from our past and forever.
+We are Filipinos, and we have a proud history of saving lives.
+Let us continue to uphold this legacy.

 © 2019 Del Cusay